-Select the medical condition that is right for you, and register your account
+Select the medical condition that is right for you

-Answer a 2 minutes questionnaire about your health, our doctor will then recommend a treatment and issue a prescription
+Answer a 2-minutes questionnaire about your health, our doctor will then recommend a treatment and issue a prescription

-Choose the dosage & quantity to complete your order, and the medicene will be dispensed by our pharmacy
+Choose the dosage & quantity to complete your order, and the medicine will be dispensed by our pharmacy

-Bronchial Asthma, or asthma in short, is a widespread, serious respiratory disease.
-Asthma is a chronic, i.e. long-lasting disease.The disease can occur at any age and affects five percent of adults and ten percent of children worldwide.
+Bronchial Asthma or asthma, in short, is a widespread, serious respiratory disease.
+This condition is a chronic, long-lasting disease that can occur at any age.
+It affects five percent of adults and ten percent of children worldwide.
 In contrast to children, where asthma symptoms are usually allergic and not permanent, 30 to 50 percent of adults endure bronchial asthma as a chronic, inflammatory disease of the respiratory tract and not as an allergy.
-Both suffer from unpleasant, dangerous shortness of breath.
-Apomeds has the most used Asthma inhalers for you in stock.
+In both cases, asthma patients suffer from unpleasant, dangerous shortness of breath.

 Apomed has the following asthma sprays in its assortment: